oruga-ui/oruga/packages/docs/documentation/README.md

 })
 ```

-You can use a function to extend or override classes in a component.
-If a suffix is provided by the component it can be used inside the function.
+You can also use an `array` to specify more than one class or a `function` to extend or override classes in a component.
+In case you use a function, a suffix is provided by the component and it can be used inside the function.
 For example, `menuPositionClass` in Autocomplete provides a suffix to specify menu position (top, bottom), in this case you may define a function and append the suffix to the base class name

 ```js
 Vue.use(Config, {